You have 2 remaining free articles this month

 Question cards will be distributed and collected from the audience.
 Moderator David Shribman will review questions and select those to be asked of panelists.

 Attendance is free but registration is requested.
 Visit the registration page at www.post-gazette.com/tmregister or call 412-263-3850.
 Include names of attendees.

 TOWN MEETING SERIES:

-PNC and Pittsburgh Post-Gazette will host a series of five town meetings in 2013.
-Insightful panels of national and local experts will be assembled for each of the free public forums to provide Pittsburghers with perspective on issues dominating the news and to help shape the conversation of Pittsburgh.
+PNC and Pittsburgh Post-Gazette will host a series of five town meetings in 2014.
+Insightful panels of national and local experts will be assembled for each of the free public forums to provide Pittsburghers with perspective on issues dominating the news.